-Nike Inc. (NKE), the world’s largest maker of sporting goods, announced an $8 billion, four-year program to repurchase shares of its class B common stock.
+Nike Inc. (NKE:US), the world’s largest maker of sporting goods, announced an $8 billion, four-year program to repurchase shares of its class B common stock.

 The company has a $5 billion share-buying authorization that will be completed during the fiscal second quarter of 2013, the Beaverton, Oregon-based Nike said in a statement.
 Nike announced the current four-year program in September 2008.

 “Repurchasing our shares is a prudent use of our cash (NKE:US),” Chief Executive Officer Mark Parker said in the statement.
 “This new share repurchase program demonstrates our continued confidence in Nike’s strategy to generate long-term profitable growth and strong cash flow, and reflects our commitment to delivering value to our shareholders.”